 While many patients worriedly inform their dentists that they may be sensitive to local anesthetics, true allergic reactions to local anesthetics that are now commonly used in dentistry (local anesthetics of the amide groups) are relatively rare.
 The reactions induced by intravenous injection of a local anesthetic or reaction to the vasoconstrictor in the local anesthetic can cause symptoms that are often replaced with allergic reactions.
 Besides, patient who is afraid of dental procedure or needle when applying local anesthetic, because of his fear often begins to sweat, become pale and his heart starts to pound, which can be misinterpreted as allergy to local anesthetics.
 But if the aforementioned causes are excluded, and prior medical history is warning of the real allergy to local anesthetics or their ingredients, the dentist needs to know what kind of anesthetic a patient is sensitive to and find a suitable replacement.
 If it is determined that the patient is allergic to local anesthetics of the ester group (e.g. tetracaine or procaine), then the anesthetic from this group needs to be replaced with one of the anesthetic from the amide group.

-- 3 Fan Speeds with Quiet Sleep Mode: Simply press the power button to adjust the fan speed to your preference.
-Choose from high, medium, or low fan speed, or select sleep mode to set the device on the quietest setting (37 dB)
+- Quiet with One-Button Operation: Simply press the power button to adjust the fan speed to your preference.
+Choose from high, medium, or low fan speed, or select sleep mode to set the device on the quietest setting (37 dB).

 Namely, if the patient is sensitive to one of the ester anesthetics, then he is allergic to all anesthetics from the ester group.
 On the other hand, if there is an allergy to one of the anesthetic of the amide group (e.g. lidocaine, mepivacaine or prilocaine), there is only an allergy to a specific anesthetic, and not the whole group.
 So, it is possible that contraindicated amide anesthetic to be replaced by another amide anesthetic.
 When applying articaine the dentist should be especially careful because it is the amide anesthetic with an ester group which can easily cause allergic reaction.